A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Introduction

 \section{Introduction}

-The extremely hot and dense conditions created at the start of the big bang which we now understand as the soup of deconfined state of the partons, the quark-gluon plasma (QGP)~\cite{Arnold:2002ja,Arnold:2001ba,Yang:2022nei}.
-The QGP is of such great interest that, to study the properties of this state of matter, particle physicists have spent decades building up the equipment which could recreate this extremely dense soupy state.
-The Relativistic Heavy-Ion Collider (RHIC)~\cite{Lokhtin:2005px,Cao:2017hhk} and the Large Hadron Collider (LHC)~\cite{Neufeld:2011yh,Ringer:2019rfk,Chang_2020,Luo:2021hoo} conduct heavy-ion collisions where the QGP is created for very short instants of time, the parton shower propagation and modification are greatly influenced by the QGP medium.
-The high-${p_{T}}$ jets produced in these heavy ion collisions undergo strong yield suppression and medium modification which are together referred to as jet quenching phenomena~\cite{Gyulassy:1999zd,Qin:2015srf,Cao:2020wlm}.
-Therefore, we study the jet modification in nucleus-nucleus collisions relative to proton-proton collisions to probe the properties of the QGP via constraints from model-to-data comparison ~\cite{Appel:1985dq,Baier:1996kr,Baier:1996sk,Zakharov:1996fv}.
-The measurement of the nuclear modification factor for jets as well as charged particles has revealed many important characteristics of the quark-gluon plasma~\cite{ATLAS:2014dtd,ATLAS:2019pid,STAR:2020xiv,PHENIX:2003djd}.
-It provides strong confirmation of the interaction of partons with the deconfined plasma, the respective medium modifications, and the eventual hydrodynamization with the medium~\cite{Chang_2020}.
-Since there are many conclusive studies based on jet-${R_{AA}}$~\cite{https://doi.org/10.48550/arxiv.2211.11470,CMS:2021nhn,ATLAS:2012tjt,ATLAS:2018gwx,ATLAS:2022vii}, our effort here is to push the limits of the current event generators and various energy loss modules for a better description of jet quenching phenomena at very high transverse momenta and broader jet cones with the multi-stage evolution of the parton shower using the Jet Energy-loss Tomography with a Statistically and Computationally Advanced Program Envelope (JETSCAPE) framework (version 3.5.1) ~\cite{Putschke:2019yrg}.
+The extremely hot and dense conditions created at the start of the Big Bang led to what we now understand as the soup of deconfined state of the partons, the quark-gluon plasma (QGP)~\cite{Arnold:2002ja,Arnold:2001ba,Yang:2022nei}.
+The QGP is of such great interest that, to study the properties of this state of matter, experimentalists have spent decades building advanced detectors capable of recreating this extremely dense, soupy state.
+The Relativistic Heavy-Ion Collider (RHIC)~\cite{Lokhtin:2005px,Cao:2017hhk} and the Large Hadron Collider (LHC)~\cite{Neufeld:2011yh,Ringer:2019rfk,Chang_2020,Luo:2021hoo} conduct heavy-ion collisions where the QGP is created for very short periods.
+During this time, the QGP medium has a substantial impact on the propagation and modification of the parton shower.
+In particular, the high-${p_{T}}$ jets produced in these heavy ion collisions undergo strong yield suppression and medium modification which are together referred to as jet quenching phenomena~\cite{Gyulassy:1999zd,Qin:2015srf,Cao:2020wlm}.
+Jets modification has been studied in nucleus-nucleus collisions relative to proton-proton collisions to probe the properties of the QGP via constraints from model-to-data agreement ~\cite{Appel:1985dq,Baier:1996kr,Baier:1996sk,Zakharov:1996fv}.
+The measurement of the nuclear modification factor for jets as well as inclusive jet fragmentation functions has revealed many important characteristics of the quark-gluon plasma~\cite{ATLAS:2014dtd,ATLAS:2019pid,STAR:2020xiv,PHENIX:2003djd}.
+It provides strong confirmation of the interaction of partons with the deconfined plasma, the resulting medium modifications, and the eventual transition to hydrodynamic behavior in the medium~\cite{Chang_2020}.
+Since there are many conclusive studies based on jet-${R_{AA}}$~\cite{ATLAS:2012tjt,ATLAS:2018gwx,ATLAS:2022vii}, our effort here is to push the limits of the current event generators and various energy loss models for a better description of jet quenching phenomena at very high transverse momenta and broader jet cones with the multi-stage evolution of the parton shower using the Jet Energy-loss Tomography with a Statistically and Computationally Advanced Program Envelope (JETSCAPE) framework (version 3.6.5) ~\cite{Putschke:2019yrg}.